ricardofoliveira61/ML-data-analysis/README.md

 ```

 ## Notebook sections
-### 1.Preprocessing and data exploration
+### 1. Preprocessing and data exploration
 - Review of all documentation available about the dataset
-- Load the dataset and realize a exploratory analysis
+- Load the dataset and realize an exploratory analysis
 - Prepare the dataset with the generation and selection of features and treatment of the missing values

 This stage corresponds to the 1st section of the Notebook where:
 - The dataset must the described according to the documentation
-- Summarize the characteristics of the data trought an exploratory analysis
+- Summarize the characteristics of the data through an exploratory analysis
 - Description of the preprocessing steps justifying the choices
 - Include graphics that represent the main characteristics of the dataset